czarpino/git-branch-prompt/README.md

 # Git Branch Prompt

 Show current git branch in bash prompt with a thought on performance.
-Approach is based on basic `git rev-parse` so on a well spec'ed computer optimizations emplpoyed here would be completely unnoticeable.
-For those who do find it noticeable, however, this is a slightly faster alternative.
+Approach is based on basic `git rev-parse` so on a well spec'ed computer optimizations employed here would be completely unnoticeable.
+For those who do find it noticeable, this is a slightly faster alternative.

 ## How to